First Light And Reionization Epoch Simulations (FLARES) -- XIX: Supermassive black hole mergers in the early Universe and their environmental dependence: Implications on GW observations

 In Figure~\ref{fig:snr_seed_mass}, we present the SNRs of SMBH mergers from these two runs.
 The top panel shows the results in the $q$--$M_{\rm tot}$ plane, while the bottom panel provides the distributions of SNRs.
 As discussed in Section~\ref{subsec:bh_seed_prop}, lighter seeds lead to lower SMBH masses and higher mass ratios.
 Consequently, all 124 SMBH mergers in the test run have ${\rm SNR} \geq 10$, making them detectable by LISA.
 This contrasts with the fiducial run, where only 76 out of 179 SMBHs ($42.5 \%$) are detectable.
 We also note that the fiducial run contains more mergers with very high SNR ($\ga 10^3$).
 These mergers typically have $M_{\rm tot} \sim 3 \times 10^{5}~{\rm M}_{\sun}$ and $q \sim 1$, i.e. nearly equal-mass mergers between SMBHs close to the seed mass.
 This suggests that the fiducial seed mass coincides with LISA's peak sensitivity at high redshifts.

-From this comparison, we can conclude that the SMBH seed mass has a significant impact on the predictions of high-redshift GW events detectable by LISA.
-This also implies that future LISA observations will place stringent constraints on the SMBH seeding models adopted in cosmological simulations.
+From this comparison, we can conclude that the SMBH seed mass has a significant impact on the predictions of high-redshift GW events detectable by LISA, echoing the conclusions of e.g. \citet{Bhowmick2024b} and \citet{DeGraf2024}.
+Note that, in this analysis, we only varied the SMBH seed mass, representing one of the simplest SMBH seeding tests.
+More sophisticated seeding models incorporate additional criteria -- such as gas density, metallicity, and galactic environment -- which better reflect the physical conditions involved in SMBH seed formation \citep[e.g.][]{Taylor2014,Tremmel2017,Wang2019,DeGraf2020,Bhowmick2022,Bhowmick2024a,Bhowmick2024b,Bhowmick2024c,McCaffrey2025}.
+These additional criteria can have additional or even more significant impact on SMBH merger and GW detection rates \citep[e.g.][]{DeGraf2020,Bhowmick2024b, Bhowmick2024c}.
+For example, \citet{Bhowmick2024c} demonstrate that considering more realistic conditions for direct collapse seed formation -- such as requirements for Lyman-Werner flux, low gas spin, and high-density halo environments -- can cause SMBH merger rates to vary by nearly two orders of magnitudes at $z > 5$.
+Together, these findings imply that future LISA observations will place stringent constraints on the SMBH seeding models adopted in cosmological simulations.